Urgent request for alumni support from Donna Dyer, Assistant Dean Career and Professional Development

 If you are interested in hosting an employer site visit, you would connect Jessica Pan, Director of MPP Admissions and Scholarship with your employer to help us coordinate a recruiting site visit.
 We would also need your assistance in booking a room on-site and helping with outreach to potential colleagues who should attend.

 MPP Admissions Ambassador

 An MPP Admissions Ambassador works closely with Jessica Pan, Director of MPP Admissions & Scholarship to serve as a resource to prospective and admitted Sanford students by hosting online chats, phone conversations, email exchanges, coffee chats and attending open houses for admitted students in late March or early April.
-The pre-open house mixer occurs on Thursday evening (often at Tyler’s Taproom) and the post-open house mixer occurs on Friday evening (typically at Fullsteam Brewery).
+The pre-open house mixer occurs on Thursday evening (often at a local restaurant) and the post-open house mixer occurs on Friday evening (typically at Fullsteam Brewery).

 MIDP Applications Reader

 As an MIDP Applications reader you will work closely with MIDP staff to review and provide feedback on MIDP applications.
 An interview is required before selected to serve as a reader with the MIDP staff.

 As an MIDP Admissions Event Ambassador, you will represent the MIDP program during a recruitment event or college fair.
 In working with the MIDP staff liaison, you will be provided with content and information to share with prospective students.
 You will be responsible for answering prospective students’ questions and sharing your experience as a positive role model for the program and school.